uwfcamp/Project2/Project2/readme.txt

             those users, the prompt will notify to that fact.
 After the chat prints to the screen the prompt returns to the chat history submenu.
             0. Quit- returns the focus to the main menu.

+          5. File transfer- this submenu prompts the user to choose between the following:
+            1. Group Chat- will immediately print the list of current active users to the terminal window. the window will then prompt the user to select one as the destination, followed by a prompt for the filename of the file to opload.
+            2. Recieve a file- will notify the user of any files addressed to themself and prompt the user to select one for download.
+If no file exists for that user hitting enter will returnt he user to the chat history submenu.
+            0. Quit- returns the focus to the main menu.